 Victor Amabile – Program Officer

 Victor joined the MENTOR Washington’s staff as a Project Coordinator in October, 2018, and moved to the Program Officer role in 2020.
-In his role, Victor works in collaboration with Pamila Gant and Claude Green to coordinate coaching and consultation for the National Mentoring Resource Center, and helps programs expand in quality by supporting work in the National Quality Mentoring System.
-Prior to joining MENTOR Washington, Victor served as a staff member at Boys and Girls Club of America.
+In his role, Victor works in collaboration with Janet Heubach and Claude Green to coordinate coaching and consultation for the National Mentoring Resource Center, and helps programs expand in quality by supporting work in the National Quality Mentoring System.
+Prior to joining MENTOR Washington, Victor served as a Youth Development Professional at Boys and Girls Club of America.